 Across America, from NY to LA, we are witnessing a growing tide of homelessness in urban communities.
 Tent cities are being set up.
 We do not have to let this happen here.
 We can lead the way by providing modest accommodations for those who can afford low-income housing.

 The employable residents of this proposed complex would have easy access to mass transit and those scooters popping up on every corner of downtown.
-There will be downtown jobs in the hospitality industry and on the beach within there reach.
+There will be downtown jobs in the hospitality industry and on the beach within their reach.

 The Fort Lauderdale project is specifically targeted to families, along with assisting low-income and chronically ill individuals, focusing on sustainable rental-to-ownership models.
 It is designed to be a home, not a hospital.